Aub-C/docker-crushftp/README.md

 This container is published on Docker Hub as [`defectivebit/crushftp`][hub].

-Run the container like any other, publishing ports (exposed ports listed below) as neccesary.
+Run the container like any other, publishing ports (exposed ports listed below) as neccesary, and sharing the container's `/config` directory, which persists CrushFTP's configuration, to an appropriate location on the host.
 Note that the default username and password are both `crushadmin`.

 Of course, you may also need to mount volumes for data you want to share with CrushFTP.
 To do this, use the `-v` parameter with `docker run`.